A Comprehensive Guide to the Taylor Swift-Katy Perry Feud

 The same day, Swift announces that she is celebrating 1989 selling over 10 million copies worldwide and receiving the 100 million song certification from the RIAA by returning to streaming services.
 But Swift returns her back catalogues to streaming services on the same day as Perry’s album launch, driving the internet wild.

-Following the release of Witness, Swift hosts a 72 hour livestream, during which she does an interview with Arianna Huffington for her Thrive podcast.
+Following the release of Witness, Perry hosts a 72 hour livestream, during which she does an interview with Arianna Huffington for her Thrive podcast.
 In the interview, Perry expresses a desire to forgive Swift and move on.

 “I am ready to let it go,” she said.
 “I forgive her and I’m sorry for anything I ever did, and I hope the same from her.
 I think it’s actually like, I think it’s time.
 There are bigger fish to fry, and there are real problems in the world.
 You know what I’m saying?
 And I love her, and I want the best for her.
 And I think she’s a fantastic songwriter, and I think that, you know, if we, both her and I, can be representatives of strong women that come together despite their differences, I think the whole world is going to go like, ‘Yeah, well we can do this.’
 I don’t know.
 Like maybe I don’t agree with everything she does and she doesn’t agree with everything I do, but I just really truly want to come together in a place of love and forgiveness and understanding and compassion.
 There’s a lot of other things out there in the world that people need to be focused on, and I truly, like, God bless her on her journey.
 God bless her.”

-The same day, Swift does an interview with the Today Show where she insists that "Swish Swish" isn't "about anyone in particular."
+The same day, Perry does an interview with the Today Show where she insists that “Swish Swish” isn’t “about anyone in particular.”

 The livestream concludes with Swift giving an outdoor concert for her fans.
 During the concert, she performs “Swish Swish,” but changes the lyrics of the first line from “Don’t you come for me,” to “God bless you on your journey, oh baby girl.”